Tyrn/wei/the-insider-en.typ

 Really,  junk bonds  and  developing  markets seemed to be  created for each other.
-A fringe market company  acquired by a small Federation company that had passed Galaxy  exchange listing;  and this company  later  financed  the production issuing junk bonds - it was beautiful.
+A fringe market company  acquired by a small Federation company that had passed Galaxy  exchange listing;  and this company  later  financed  the production issuing junk bonds---it was beautiful.
 It was bold.

      Neither  Kissur  nor  Shavash attended  the presentations.
 Kissur could frighten  a Swiss  mutual fond representative  or  a London insurer to death with his  escapades.
-Shavash's position  - a finance  vice-minister of some dinky empire, or  even the first vice-minister - wouldn't mean  much for  an uninformed man.
+Shavash's position---a finance  vice-minister of some dinky empire, or  even the first vice-minister---wouldn't mean  much for  an uninformed man.

      Shavash asked the Empire first minister, Yanik, however, to attend  and